This piece will delve deeper into all Tesla Models and the drivetrains they use.

-A Tesla all-wheel-drive car has one motor over the front axle and another over the rear axle.
+A Tesla all-wheel-drive vehicle has one motor over the front axle and another over the rear axle.
 A Tesla rear-wheel drive has one motor over the rear axle.
 The all-wheel-drive Tesla delivers power to all wheels while the rear-wheel-drive Tesla delivers power to the rear wheels.

+This blog post will delve deeper into all Tesla Models and the drivetrains they use.
 I will provide a pros and cons analysis of each system per Model.
 This information should help you pick the right Tesla for your situation.

 Tesla All-Wheel Drive (AWD) vs. Rear-Wheel Drive (RWD)